iq-motion-control/iq-module-communication-doc/docs/manual/manual_stock_led.rst

 intensities in order to avoid intense light while benchtop testing).
 To do so, we can use the :ref:`Python API <getting_started_python_api>`.

 Once the intensity is configured above 0%, you will see the white LED flash with its default :ref:`strobing pattern <strobing_configuration>` in which it blinks on and off 3 times, remains off, then restarts the pattern.
+You can find a video of the default pattern in :ref:`default_pattern`.

 .. code-block:: python